webkawsar/WebKawsar/README.md

 ## I'm a 😍😍 JavaScript Lover 😍😍!
  - 👯 I’m looking to collaborate on any interesting project
- - 🤔 I’m looking for help with Job
+ - 🤔 I’m looking for help with the Job
  - 📫 How to reach me: kawsarahmed.dev@gmail.com
- - 🥅 2020 Goals: Learn React, Redux, Node, MongoDB, Express, Mongoose, JavaScript, Sass, Material Ui, React Bootstrap, WordPres-Theme Customization
- - ⚡ I love to reach people message of Islam
+ - 🥅 2023 Goals: Learn advanced JavaScript concepts

 ### Connect with me: